-Wet down the asbestos until it can't become airborne in the case that it's moved quickly or if there is ventilation.
+Wet down the asbestos until it can't become airborne.
 Carefully sweep the asbestos into a special bag designed for its removal.
 Be sure to double seal the bag once all of the asbestos is scooped up into it.

 Once all of the visible asbestos is gone, wet down the area again just to flush it of any remaining particles.
 The bags filled with asbestos must then be disposed of in a special landfill made specifically for asbestos.
 Be sure to call a professional when disposing of asbestos so that it does not end up with regular waste.